 Pilot National Water Account

-Feedback and knowledge gained through this process guided the shape, content and structure of the 2010 Account.
+- Feedback and knowledge guided the content and structure of the National Water Account.

 - The trial was for seven regions with differing spatial scales and hydrological conditions, of which four were published in the Pilot Account.

 The Council of Australian Governments established a National Water Account Committee in 2008.
 The Committee developed a roadmap for the publication of the pilot account and the first National Water Account and provided advice to the Bureau about the ongoing development and refinement of the National Water Account.